goodeda/goodeda.github.io/_posts/2022-08-19-Prediction-of-client-loss.md

 plt.show()
 ```
 ![](https://raw.githubusercontent.com/goodeda/goodeda.github.io/main/assets/post_img/airline_project/m_f.png)
 Almost third fourths of customers are male.
-Then what can we do to dig out more useful information?
+Then what can we do for more useful information?

 ```
 print(air_data.groupby(["GENDER"])["runoff_flag"].value_counts().loc[:,[0,1]])